 Important!
 You can only train for qualifications that you already hold.
 To maximise your career opportunities, it may help to hold both the Cert III and Diploma of ECE.
 This makes you eligible for more training roles since you can teach both courses.

-Step 2: Get Qualified as a Trainer and Assessor
+Step 2: Get Qualified as an Early Childhood Trainer and Assessor

 Vocational courses, such as the Certificate III and Diploma in Early Childhood Education, are strictly regulated by Government bodies.
 You can only train and assess for these child care courses after you become a qualified trainer and have current work experience.